audreysharp/contact-manager/README.md

 Contact manager built with PHP and MySQL using the Milligram CSS framework.

-### Installation and Deployment Instructions
+## Installation and Deployment Instructions

-Clone the Git repository.
-In the MAMP application, go to Preferences > Web Server and point the 'Document Root' to the cloned folder.
-Then 'Start Server'.
-In phpMyAdmin, run the SQL commands from the sql/app.sql file to create the contact database.
-Then point your web browser to http://localhost:8888.
+1. Clone the Git repository.
+2. In the MAMP application, go to Preferences > Web Server and point the 'Document Root' to the cloned folder.
+3. 'Start Server'.
+4. In phpMyAdmin, run the SQL commands from the sql/app.sql file to create the contact database.
+5. Then point your web browser to http://localhost:8888.